strapi/strapi/docs/3.x.x/en/guides/authentication.md

 1. provider :: The name of the used provider as a string.
 2. query :: The query is the result of the provider callback.
-3. callback :: The callback function who will continue the internal strapi login logic.
+3. callback :: The callback function who will continue the internal Strapi login logic.

 Let's take the `discord` one as an example since it's not the easier, it should cover most of the case you may encounter trying to implement your own provider.

 #### Configure your oauth generic information